efabless/caravel_mpw-one/README.md

 ```

 This should merge the GDSes using magic and you'll end up with your version of `./gds/caravel.gds`.
 You should expect hundred of thousands of magic DRC violations with the current "development" state of caravel.

+## Required Directory Structure

+- ./gds/ : includes all the gds files used or produced from the project.
+- ./def/ : includes all the def files used or produced from the project.
+- ./lef/ : includes all the lef files used or produced from the project.
+- ./mag/ : includes all the mag files used or produced from the project.
+- ./maglef/ : includes all the maglef files used or produced from the project.
+- ./spi/lvs/ : includes all the maglef files used or produced from the project.
+- ./verilog/dv/ : includes all the simulation test benches and how to run them.
+- ./verilog/gl/ : includes all the synthesized/elaborated netlists.
+- ./verilog/rtl/ : includes all the Verilog RTLs and source files.
+- ./openlane/`<macro>`/ : includes all configuration files used to run openlane on your project.
+- info.yaml: includes all the info required in [this example](info.yaml).
+Please make sure that you are pointing to an elaborated caravel netlist as well as a synthesized gate-level-netlist for the user_project_wrapper

 ## Managment SoC
 The managment SoC runs firmware that can be used to: